Hierarchical Coded Matrix Multiplication: Conclusion

 \section{Conclusion}

 In this paper we introduce hierarchical coded computing to accelerate distributed matrix multiplication.
 Through our hierarchical design, we can exploit the work completed by stragglers (and by leaders) while, at the same time, providing robustness to stragglers.
 To apply hierarchical coding to matrix multiplication, we connect the task allocation problem that underlies coded matrix multiplication to a geometric question of cuboid partitioning.
 We then develop three hierarchical approaches each with its particular strengths and ideal regime of operation.
-Due to parallelism with coded modulation we term our approaches bit-interleaved coded computation (BICC), multilevel coded computing (MLCC), and hybrid hierarchical coded computing (HHCC).
-Our proposed schemes allows us to reap significant performance improvement, in terms of computation, decoding, and communication times.
+Due to parallelism with coded modulation, we term our approaches bit-interleaved coded computation (BICC), multilevel coded computing (MLCC), and hybrid hierarchical coded computing (HHCC).
+Our proposed schemes allow us to reap significant performance improvement, in terms of computation, decoding, and communication times.
 We analytically study our scheme under a probabilistic model of computation and communication time.
 This study is useful in developing design guidelines.
 Under this model, we numerically show that our method realizes a $66\%$ improvement in the expected finishing time.
-We also implemented our scheme in Amazon EC2 and measured a $28\%$ improvement in finishing time when compared to state-of-the-art approaches.
+We also implemented our scheme in Amazon EC2 and measured a $27\%$ improvement in finishing time when compared to state-of-the-art approaches.

-A direct extension of this work is to apply hierarchical coding idea into the case of more general computational problem, e.g., tensor multiplication or non-linear computation, rather than just matrix multiplication.
-Another extension is to use hierarchical coding for a problem of large-scale machine learning algorithm, where matrix multiplication is a building block.
-Last but not least is to extend our order-statistic analysis to be able to characterize the performance of more general schemes.
+A direct extension of this work is to apply hierarchical coding idea to more general computational problems beyond matrix-matrix multiplication, e.g., to tensor multiplication or non-linear computation.
+An extension can be made to an arbitrary $n$ nested loop computational problem by first viewing the problem as an $n$-dimensional cuboid and then generalizing the idea of hierarchical coding to the partitioned cuboid.
+Another extension is to use hierarchical coding in problems of large-scale machine learning, where matrix multiplication is a building block.
+Also extending hierarchical coding to coded MapReduce~\cite{li2015coded} or gradient coding~\cite{GC:ICML17} can be potential future research.
+In terms of analysis, we aim to extend our order-statistic analysis to characterize the performance of the hierarchical coded computing scheme, HHCC.